 Testing of the supports was in compliance with the guidelines contained in the NCHRP Report 350, Recommended Procedures for the Safety Performance Evaluation of Highway Features.
-Requirements for breakaway supports are those in the American Association of State Highway and Transportation Officials' Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.
+Requirements for breakaway supports are those in the American Association of State Highway and Transportation Officials' (AASHTO) Standard Specifications for Structural Supports for Highway Signs, Luminaires and Traffic Signals.

 The Designovations, Inc., Break-Away device is a cast iron frangible coupling connecting a ground stub and the sign post.
 The coupler fractures upon impact at a predetermined scored line in the coupling, releasing the sign post from the ground stub.
 The coupler, shown in the attached drawing for reference, is fabricated of ASTM A48 gray iron, class 35.
 The coupler has a score 1/32 inch deep by 1/32 inch wide around its perimeter.
-This letter deals with the smaller coupler designed for a 2 inch composite post or a 1.75 inch perforated square steel post.
+This letter deals with the larger coupler designed for a 2 inch perforated square steel post.